SturmB/sky-devops/README.md

   - [Managing Production Servers on **DigitalOcean**](#managing-production-servers-on-digitalocean)
   - [Future Plans](#future-plans)

-Depending on which playbooks are run, it will either manage the web sites or [Sky Schedule][schedule] on a staging server or provision production servers on DigialOcean.
+Depending on which playbooks are run, it will either manage the web sites or [Sky Schedule][schedule] on a staging server; or provision production servers on DigialOcean.

 ## Managing Sites/Apps for the Internal Server, SkyUbuntu

 There are two kinds of sites/apps on **SkyUbuntu**:

-- Staging servers for testing the new versions of the [American Cabin Supply][cabin] and [American Yacht Supply][yacht] web sites
+- Staging servers for testing the new versions of the [American Accents][accents], [American Cabin Supply][cabin], and [American Yacht Supply][yacht] web sites.
 - [Sky Schedule][schedule] production app.

 Depending on which type of server you want to create/adjust, please reference [Manage Staging Servers](#manage-staging-servers) and [Manage Sky Schedule](#manage-sky-schedule), below.